andreihushcha/kitten_audio_classification/README.md

 4 random samples from each condition, not included in dataset, and 1 extra by the author were chosen for prediction testing.

 ## Methods
-This project uses Dummy, XGBoost, Neural Network Sequential Models.
+This project uses Dummy, XGBoost, Sequential Neural Network.
 Findings are informed by a strong understanding of Librosa, Tensorflow, Keras, Scikit Learn.

 ## Results
-Neural Network Sequential tuned with Keras Tuner exhibited the highest accuracy on both the training and test datasets, with scores of 95.9% and 93.2%, respectively.
+Sequential Neural Network tuned with Keras Tuner exhibited the highest accuracy on both the training and test datasets, with scores of 95.9% and 93.2%, respectively.
 In the final prediction phase, all files were predicted correctly, demonstrating the effectiveness of the model in classifying audio samples based on the features extracted.

 ## Exploratory Data Analysis